Equations of Motion

 3. Discuss the significance of the slope of this best fit line.
 That is, how are braking distances affected by initial speed?
 (This question is somewhat difficult.)

-1. Add two calculated columns to the data set.
-Compute the average braking acceleration for each car …
+1. Compute the average braking acceleration for each car…

 1. starting at 60 mph